 South and South-East Asia - Indonesia

-The “Australia-Indonesia Partnership for Gender Equality and Women’s Empowerment” program, also known by its Indonesian name Maju Perempuan Indonesia untuk Penanggulangan Kemiskinan or MAMPU, is a AUD 103M initiative undertaken with the financial support of the Government of Australia provided through the Department of Foreign Affairs and Trade (DFAT).
-The initiative aims to improve the welfare of poor rural and urban women in partner-selected geographic areas by increasing access to jobs and social protection; improving conditions for overseas labour migration; strengthening leadership in the areas of health and nutrition; and combatting violence against women.
-The program is working with national women’s and gender-interested organizations and their local partners to forge coalitions within the public and private sectors to advocate for positive change.
-Working through multi-stakeholder processes, the organizations will analyze constraints, identify and test solutions, work with the media, and use an evidence base to push forward critical gender reforms and policy changes.
-The program’s unique approach to supporting a partner-led change process will facilitate the scaling-up of innovative initiatives for higher level policy reform, emphasizing the potential impact of bottom-up solutions.
-Focusing on bridging the national to local gap, it is anticipated that the program will lead to changes in government policies, regulations and services to improve poor women`s access to critical services.
+The “Australia-Indonesia Partnership for Gender Equality and Women’s Empowerment” program, also known by its Indonesian name Maju Perempuan Indonesia untuk Penanggulangan Kemiskinan or MAMPU, was a AUD 103M initiative undertaken with the financial support of the Government of Australia provided through the Department of Foreign Affairs and Trade (DFAT).
+The initiative improved the welfare of poor rural and urban women in partner-selected geographic areas by increasing access to jobs and social protection; improving conditions for overseas labour migration; strengthening leadership in the areas of health and nutrition; and combatting violence against women.
+The program worked with national women’s and gender-equality organizations and their local partners to forge coalitions within the public and private sectors to advocate for positive change.
+Working through multi-stakeholder processes, the organizations analyzed constraints, identified and tested solutions, worked with the media, and used an evidence base to push forward critical gender reforms and policy changes.
+The program’s unique approach to supporting a partner-led change process facilitated the scaling-up of innovative initiatives for higher level policy reform, emphasizing the potential impact of bottom-up solutions.
+Focusing on bridging the national to local gap, the program advanced changes in government policies, regulations and services to improve poor women`s access to critical services.